 Rebecca Seeley Harris LLB (Hons) LLM MSc

-Rebecca started her own consultancy nearly 20 years ago when the tax initiative IR35 was announced in a press release in 1999.
+Rebecca started her own consultancy over 20 years ago when the tax initiative IR35 was announced in 1999.
 After a judicial review, IR35 became law in 2000 and Rebecca started advising companies on how to deal with IR35.
-Since then Rebecca has contiuned to advise companies both nationally and internationally on how to work with a non-standard workforce in the UK jurisdiction.
+Since then Rebecca has continued to advise companies both nationally and internationally on how to work with a non-standard workforce in the UK jurisdiction.
 She specialises in employment and tax status on all types of non-permanent positions including the self-employed, limb 'b' workers, LLP partners, personal service companies and the Construction Industry Scheme, amongst others.

 What sets Rebecca apart from other advisers is that she has knowledge of both the position for tax status and for employment rights.
 It is essential for businesses to understand their position from both perspectives in order to understand the pit falls.